There are plenty of options to choose from regarding the appropriate decking material.

 This decking type has only risen in popularity recently, thanks to its low cost and minimal maintenance requirements.
 Further, composite decking is made using either a polymer or a blend of wood flakes and plastics with a structural protection layer.

-An interesting aspect of composite decking is how it utilises high-performance recycled material to create decking boards.
+An exciting aspect of composite decking is how it utilises high-performance recycled material to create decking boards.
 The blend of recycled plastic and wood makes it highly durable in harsh weather conditions at a budget-friendly price.

 As for aesthetics, composite decking has you covered here as well.
 Many composite decking brands can replicate the look and feel of traditional wood, making it nearly completely indistinguishable from the real thing.

-Lastly, composite boards are highly resistant to all forms of damage, including UV, moisture damage, insect damage, mould, and mildew.
+Lastly, composite boards are highly resistant to all forms of damage, including U.V., moisture damage, insect damage, mould, and mildew.
 You won’t see composite deck boards warp, crack or split like regular wood decks, adding to their durability.

-Making renovations is difficult with composite decking due to the simple fact that the boards cannot be stripped back and painted over.
+Renovations are challenging with composite decking due to the simple fact that the boards cannot be stripped back and painted over.
 So, if you ever feel that the deck’s look doesn’t feel right, you might be unable to do much about it.

 On average, composite decking can be quite expensive upfront.
 While this is mitigated somewhat by its durability, the materials can still set you back quite a bit.